morris/cbst/README.md

 ## Example

-This diff demonstrates how versioning is applied on a simple website:
+This diff demonstrates how versioning is applied to a simple website:

 ```diff
 # index.html